 What are mala beads?

 ‘Mala’ is the Sanskrit word for garland or necklace.
 For centuries, mala beads have been used as a meditation tool.
-Counting the mala beads by moving them through the fingers and reciting a mantra helps to build awareness and concentration on intention and the present moment.
+Mindfully counting the beads by moving them through the fingers and reciting a mantra helps to build awareness and concentration on intention and the present moment.
 Mala beads were originally created by the Hindus, many of whom took the beads and this method of prayer along with them when they converted to Buddhism.
 Prayer beads have since become a part of many religions ranging from Islam to Roman Catholicism.

 Nine is known as the sacred number in many spiritual societies, and this number is the common denominator in all Buddhist prayer beads.
 The most common malas are 27, 54, or 108 beads in length.
-Predating Buddhism, the Hindus believed the number 108 to be sacred and said that the gods Ganesh and Shiva had 108 names.
+Predating Buddhism, the Hindus believed the number 108 to be sacred and said that the gods Ganesha and Shiva had 108 names.

 Mala beads can be made from a variety of different materials, each possessing their own powers before the first mantra is even spoken.

-- Yak Bone – used in practice because the more that death is contemplated the more meaningful life becomes.
+Used in practice because the more that death is contemplated the more meaningful life becomes.
 Yaks are an important animal in Tibet, and to honor their passing their bones are used so that the animal is continuing to be of service as they pass from this consciousness to another.

-- Lotus Seed – symbolizes spiritual knowledge and power.
+The lotus seed symbolizes spiritual knowledge and power.
 The lotus flower grows in the mud and blossoms into a beautiful flower, never getting wet by the water.
 This type of mala bead in particular helps us to be mindful of our spiritual selves and walk through life unencumbered by the trappings of the material world.

-- Rudraksha Seed – brings peace of mind, protects against evil, and brings prosperity.
+The rudraksha seed brings peace of mind, protects against evil, and brings prosperity.
 Buddha, the Dalai Lama and Gandhi all wore Rudraksha beads.
 The beads have electro-magnetic properties similar to magnets.

-How to use mala beads:
+How to use mala beads?